App Volumes Architecture

 A separate test instance is optional.
 You do not need to have a dedicated test or development environment to test or verify application packages.

-Writable Volumes Replication
+Writable Volumes replication

 Writeable Volumes can be replicated between App Volumes instances using storage replication of the datastore that contains the writable volumes.
 The storage arrays must be capable of replicating the LUN (logical unit number) that is used for the writable volumes datastore.